The Peaceful Planning System

 12-Year Planner booklet (for you)

 What you need for each student

-1 Lifetime Reading List or other reading log
+1 Personal Reading Log or other reading journal

 1 expandable pocket folder (2” size works well)

-1 large 3-ring binder with tabs (the 12-year cumulative file)
+1 large 3-ring binder with tabs (the 12-year cumulative record)

 The first year planning process

 Before the school year starts, set aside a planning week or weekend (a quiet getaway is ideal, but not always doable).

 - Outline a bird’s-eye view—begin drafting a plan in the 12-Year Planner.

 - Photocopy or print out the table of contents from each of your resources and add to the Teacher Plan binder.